Legislative Update 2017-2018

 I serve on the Energy Committee, the Health and Human Development Committee, the Natural Resources Committee, the Labor Committee, and the Manufactured Housing Committee.
 As my 25th District constituent, you have access to a lot of influential committees, and I welcome and encourage your input and ideas to facilitate that advantage.

-Delaware Prescription Assistance Program: The Delaware Prescription Assistance Program continues to assist low-income seniors with the costs associated with prescription drugs.
+Delaware Prescription Assistance Program: The Delaware Prescription Assistance Program, recently restored, will assist low-income seniors with the costs associated with prescription drugs.
 To see if you qualify, please call 1-800-996-9969, option 2.

 The Delaware Helpline Can Help You: Call 1-800-464-HELP for information on state government agencies and referrals to community resources.